-Some notes on the tragicomic attempt to burn me at the stake.
+Some notes on the tragicomic attempts to burn me at the stake.

 Now I’m going to say a word for myself.